 I know some people who really like bring light weight ovens because it expands cooking options beyond what can be accomplished in basic pots.
 Alas, all the companies that used to make back country ovens such as bakepacker seem to have gone out of business.

 I don’t have a good recommendation for a great low cost pot because the two classic options don’t seem to be made anymore.
 The WalMart grease pot has been the traditional low weight, low cost option among thru-hikers, ultralighters and dirtbags.
-There was a nice upgrade of this 3-cup pot sold by Open Country and Anti Gravity Gear.
+There was a nice upgrade of this 3-cup pot sold by Anti Gravity Gear and then licensed by Open Country, but something went wrong and neither is available today.

-When traveling solo I eat out of my pot, use a MSR Folding Spork which packs inside my pot while still extend long enough to reach into freeze dry cook bags.
+When traveling solo I eat out of my pot, use a MSR Folding Spork which packs inside my pot while still extend long enough to reach into my pot or a freeze dry cook bags.
 If I am on a group trip I typically bring a Guyot Designs Squishy Bowl because it fits with my stove and fuel canister inside my pot.

 I generally recommend solo trekkers to eat out of their pots to save both the weight of an extra container and to have one less item to clean.
 In groups, eating out of the pot is typically not appropriate.
 A minimalist approach in a group is to carry a single sierra cup, bowl or mug, and to drink and eat your meal in stages.
 Alternatively you could bring a large bowl (zip-lock 2 cup container makes a dandy backpacking bowl) and a light weight cup/mug.
 You will also need a spoon, though some people like a spork or foon (a spoon whose front is fork-like).
 I would recommend getting utensils made from Lexan because they are cheap, light weight, reasonably durable, don’t have a “taste” like steel, and won’t scratch pots like titanium.
 If you are using backpacker oriented freeze dry meals you might want an extra long spoon that lets you mix the food without getting you hand down into the bag.
 I would recommend avoiding the Light My Fire Spork.
 There are numerous reports of it breaking in the field.
 I also don’t like the design, but that’s just me.